modelsbymike3d/arbootcampLandingpage/src/landing/lens-studio/helpful-resources.md

 software: Lens Studio
 ---

 You don't have to reinvent the wheel.
 While it's great to learn how to do everything yourself, sometimes you have time or knowledge constraints.
 Here's a list of helpful resources created by the Lens Studio community that can help you quickly create awesome lenses.
 Snapchat themselves have [created a ton of useful templates](https://lensstudio.snapchat.com/templates/), but here we are focusing on outside resources.
 Use them, learn from them, and make something awesome!
+Read on to learn where to find Lens Studio scripts, templates, and more!

 ## The OLC Github repo